AdobeDocs/campaign-web.en/help/v8/personalization/personalize.md

 ## Personalization syntax {#syntax}

-Personalization tags follow a specific syntax: `<%=table.field%>`.
+Personalization tags follow a specific syntax: `<%= table.field %>`.
 For example, to insert the recipient's last name from the recipient table, use the `<%= recipient.lastName %>` syntax.

 During the delivery preparation process, Adobe Campaign automatically interprets these tags and replaces them with the corresponding field values for each recipient.
 You can view the actual replacement by simulating your content.

+When uploading contacts from an external file for a standalone email delivery, all fields in the input file are available for personalization.
+The syntax is as follows: `<%= dataSource.field %>`.

 ## Add personalization tags {#add}